Erenkx/Think-Java/README.md

 # Think Java: How to Think Like a Computer Scientist (Second Edition)

-This repository contains code examples from the book **Think Java: How to Think Like a Computer Scientist (Second Edition)** by Allen B. Downey and Chris Mayfield, as well as my own solutions to the exercises for each chapter.
+This repository contains code examples from the book **Think Java: How to Think Like a Computer Scientist (Second Edition)** by Allen B. Downey and Chris Mayfield, as well as my solutions to the exercises for each chapter.

 The book introduces programming concepts in Java and is ideal for beginners.
 It provides a practical approach to learning Java by focusing on problem-solving and computational thinking.